Regular-singular connections on relative complex schemes: Residues and exponents of logarithmic connections

 \section{Residues and exponents of logarithmic connections}

-Throughout this section we work with a smooth morphism of complex spaces $f:X\to S$ and a relative divisor with normal crossings defined by the ideal $\ci$.
-We suppose from the start that for each $p\in Y$, the local ring $\co_{S,f(p)}$ has only one associated prime.
+We work with a smooth morphism of complex spaces $f:X\to S$ and a relative divisor with normal crossings $Y$ defined by $\ci\subset\co_X$.
+We suppose from the start that for each $p\in Y$, the local ring $\co_{S,f(p)}$ has {\it only one associated prime}.
+Finally, we also require

+\begin{hyp} There exist a finite set $C$ and a family of smooth and connected relative effective divisors $\{Y_c\}_{c\in C}$ indexed by $C$ such that $Y=\sum Y_c$. \end{hyp}